Welcome To Protecting Earhart's 'Irene-Amelia.com'

 the 1960s & 1970s was forged after the event occurred, then firmly shored up at the end of World War Two.
 During the enormous

-amount of reparation agreements that took place right after the war, it was strategized what would be best for the country
+amount of reparation agreements that took place right after the war, it was strategized what would be best for both the United

-both patriotically and internationally moving forward, that the mystery of Amelia's disappearance would always remain, 'a
+States and Japan patriotically and internationally moving forward, that the mystery of Amelia's disappearance would always

 |Above, Amelia on either side flanking her future self, the Gervais-Irene, shown in 1970